 Frequently Asked Questions

-Answer The Company's 2025 sales by product category, by sales channel, and by operation are as follows:
+Answer The Company's Q1/2026 sales by product category, by sales channel, and by operation are as follows:

-Answer In 2025, the cost of raw materials accounted for approximately 51.0% of the Company's total cost of goods sold (COGS).
+Answer In Q1/2026, the cost of raw materials accounted for approximately 49.0% of the Company's total cost of goods sold (COGS).
 The Company’s main raw materials include butter oil/ Anhydrous Milk Fat, cheeses, palm oil, wheat flour, powdered milk, sugar, etc.

 The Company completed the butter production line revamp and capacity expansion in mid-December 2025, resulting in enhanced production efficiency and increased butter production capacity from 18,596 tons to 23,261 tons per annum.
 In 2026, the Company plans to invest in projects aimed at continuously improving production efficiency and reducing production costs.
-These initiatives include increased implementation of automation systems, such as automated conveyor systems and robotic palletizers, as well as the installation of heat conservation systems and additional solar rooftops.
+These initiatives include increased implementation of automation systems, such as automated conveyor systems and robotic palletizers, as well as energy-saving equipment and additional solar rooftop installations.
 These projects are expected to enhance production efficiency, reduce operating costs, and improve the Company’s profit margins in the future.

 Answer The Company purchases in foreign currencies approximately 50% of COGS.
 However, the Company meticulously manages exchange rates and hedges the foreign exchange rates by buying forward contracts.
 The Company also has a foreign currency deposit account (Foreign Currency Deposit or FCD), which will help reduce the impact of exchange rate fluctuations.